PouceHeure/blog/content/projects/project_intention-quantification.md

 ## Abstract

-In the context of shared control between an autonomous driving system and a human driver, evaluating the **quality** of driving intentions is critical.
-A **driving intention** is defined as a short sequence of planned control actions (speed, steering) over a time horizon.
+As part of a collaborative research effort on shared control between an autonomous driving system and a human driver, I contributed to work focused on evaluating the **quality** of driving intentions.
+A **driving intention** is defined as a short sequence of planned control actions (speed, steering) over a time horizon:

 {{< equation >}}
 I_t = \{(v,w)_{t+0\cdot\Delta t},(v,w)_{t+1\cdot\Delta t},...,(v,w)_{t+n\cdot\Delta t}\}